 There can be a couple of big buckets that cleanliness concerns might fall into.
 One is sterilization, being able to keep product surfaces (especially those that come into contact with patients or end users) free of biological contamination.
 The other is cleanliness for functionality, which is also related to safety concerns but has different processes and controls during production than disinfection procedures often involve.

 Functional cleanliness can also be called chemical cleanliness.
 A surface that is chemically contaminated has substances present at the top few molecular layers that make bonding to the material difficult or, at the very least, will result in a weak and unreliable bond.
 For medical devices, the uncertainty of this magnitude is unacceptable.
 Every device must function as designed and expected every single time.

 Optimize the power of next-gen connectivity with data & surface intelligence.

-A lot of certainty is built into the design of the manufacturing processes to build these devices and the validation of these processes help to ensure that they are on track to create consistent, high reliability devices.
+A lot of certainty is built into the design of the manufacturing processes to build these devices, and the validation of these processes helps to ensure that they are on track to create consistent, high-reliability devices.

 FDA QSR 820.75 Standards for Process Validation

 The FDA has prescribed requirements for how medical device manufacturers can design and build a process that invariably generates in-spec products.
 Within these requirements, there can be a range of acceptability for all inputs, but how can a manufacturer be certain all of the cleaning, coating, bonding, and assembly operations are within this range?

 To learn more cleaning processes that results in the highest quality, and most safe medical devices possible, download our eBook: Predictable Adhesion in Manufacturing Through Process Verification

 The QSR 820.75 mandates monitoring at a determined interval and frequency (based on statistical analysis), but continuous monitoring is preferred.
 You should periodically evaluate the monitoring interval and frequency as well—especially if you change the process or uncover a deviation from the specification.